Klemet/LANDIS-II-Magic-Harvest/README.md

 # 🛠 Parameterization and use

-The extension only requires two parameters :
+The extension only requires four parameters :

-- One indicating where is the parameter file for the harvest extension that you use
-  - The path should be relative to the scenario file of LANDIS-II, **not where the parameter file for Magic Harvest is**
+- `Timestep` indicates the frequency at which Magic Harvest should be run during the LANDIS-II simulation
-    - It should therefore be the same path to the harvest extension parameter file that you indicated in the scenario file
+- `HarvestExtensionParameterFile` indicates the path of the parameter file of the harvest extension (Base Harvest or Biomass Harvest), relative to the folder where the LANDIS-II scenario is launched from.
+It should be the same path as indicated for the harvest extension in the main scenario file.
-- One indicating where is the python script that you want to launch
-  - Again, the path should be relative to where the scenario file of LANDIS-II is; **not where the parameter file for Magic Harvest is**.
+- `ProcessToLaunch` is the name of the program that you want to call.
+You must be able to activate it in a terminal beforehand for it to work during a LANDIS-II simulation.
+This program can be Python (e.g., `python`) or `Rscript` to run a R script.
+- `ProcessArguments` contains the arguments that you want to give to the process to launch.
+For exemple, if you want to run a Python or an R script, `ProcessArguments` will have to contain the path to the script.
+You can add other arguments separated by spaces; but if you use spaces, remember to contain the whole string for the parameter between quotation marks (e.g., `"./RscriptTest.R second_argument third_argument"`).
+	- If you don't want to give any process argument, use `""` or `{none}` for this parameter.
+	- If you want to give the current time step at which Magic Harvest is being launched as an argument to your program (very useful in the case of Python or R scripts), put the string `{timestep}` inside `ProcessArguments` were you want the time step to be inserted as an argument.
+For exemple, you can use `"./RscriptTest.R {timestep}"`

 # 🎮 Example and testing

 If you want to experiment with the extension or test it, you can [download the example files](https://downgit.github.io/#/home?url=https://github.com/Klemet/LANDIS-II-Magic-Harvest/tree/main/Examples).

-To launch the example scenario, you'll need the [Age-Only succession](http://www.landis-ii.org/extensions/age-only-succession) extension and the [Base Harvest](http://www.landis-ii.org/extensions/base-harvest) extension installed on your computer, in addition to Magic Harvest.
-Just launch the `test_scenario.bat` file, and the example scenario should run.
+To launch the example scenarios, you'll need the [Age-Only succession](http://www.landis-ii.org/extensions/age-only-succession) extension and the [Base Harvest](http://www.landis-ii.org/extensions/base-harvest) or [Biomass Harvest](http://www.landis-ii.org/extensions/biomass-harvest) extension installed on your computer, in addition to Magic Harvest.
+Just launch the `.bat` files in the exemple scenarios folders, and the selected example scenario should run.

-The example scenarios lasts 150 years of simulation, and updates the harvest parameter with magic harvest every 70 years; the update is simply a switch between two rasters of management areas, and two parameter files for the base harvest extension.
+The example scenarios lasts 150 years of simulation, and updates the harvest parameter with magic harvest every 70 years; by default, it uses a python script to switch between two rasters of management areas, and two parameter files for the base harvest extension.

 # ☎️ Support